 • If the UK government introduces compulsory quarantine for travellers coming back from your holiday location and you no longer want to travel.

-• If you arrive at your destination to find all UK nationals are required to quarantine for 14 days on arrival and you wish to cut your trip short.
+• If you arrive at your destination to find all UK nationals are required to quarantine on arrival and you wish to cut your trip short.

 • If the area you are staying in on holiday is locked down by the local government